National Committee of the Republic of Estonia: History

-The Committee determined that the Soviet-era appointment of Johannes Vares as Prime Minister by Konstantin Päts had been illegal and that Uluots had assumed the President's duties from June 21, 1940, onwards.
+The Committee determined that the Soviet-era appointment of Johannes Vares as prime minister by Konstantin Päts had been illegal and that Uluots had assumed the President's duties from 21 June 1940 onwards.
 On 21 April 1944, Jüri Uluots appointed Alfred Maurer and Otto Tief as deputy prime ministers.
-On 18 September 1944, Uluots, suffering from cancer, named Otto Tief the Acting Prime Minister and appointed a Government which consisted of 11 members.
+On 18 September 1944, Uluots, suffering from cancer, named Otto Tief the acting prime minister and appointed a Government which consisted of 11 members; Jaan Maide was appointed Commander-in-Chief of the Estonian Military.
 Thus some members of the "national committee" became now members of the constitutional government.
 On 20 September 1944, Uluots departed for Sweden.
 Tief assumed office in accordance with the constitution and took the opportunity, with the departure of the Germans, to declare the legitimate Estonian government restored.
-Most of members of this government left from Tallinn on 21 September and Tief on 22 September.
-As reported by the Royal Institute of International Affairs at the time, the Estonian national government was proclaimed in Estonia and Estonian military units seized the national government buildings in Toompea Castle and ordered the German forces to leave.
-The flag of Germany was replaced with the flag of Estonia in the Pikk Hermann tower of Toompea.
+Most of the members of this government left Tallinn on 21 September and Tief on 22 September.
+As reported by the Royal Institute of International Affairs at the time, the Estonian national government was proclaimed in Estonia and Estonian military units seized the national government buildings in Toompea Castle and ordered the German forces to leave; according to a later publication, the German forces left voluntarily.
+The Nazi German flag on Pikk Hermann tower of Toompea was replaced with the flag of Estonia two days later; on the next day, 21 September, the flag of Estonia was raised alongside the Nazi Navy flag in the presence of the Nazi guard of honor; the Nazi flag was bigger than the one of Estonia.
 Tief’s government, however, failed to stay in power as Estonian military units led by Johan Pitka clashed with both Germans and Soviets.
 On 22 September, the Soviet Leningrad Front took control of Tallinn.
-Most of the members and officials including Tief were caught, jailed, deported, or executed.
-Tief managed to survive a decade in Siberia and, after return from deportation, died in 1976.
-Kaarel Liidak, Minister of Agriculture, died in hiding on 16 January 1945.
+The members of the government who failed to flee the territory controlled by the Soviet Union were captured by NKVD.
+Maide was executed, while Tief, Arnold Susi, Hugo Pärtelpoeg, Juhan Kaarlimäe, and some others were imprisoned or sent to gulag camps.

-After Uluots died on January 9, 1945, in Sweden, August Rei, as the most senior surviving member of the government, assumed the role of acting head of state.
+After Uluots died on 9 January 1945, in Sweden, August Rei, the most senior surviving member of the government, assumed the role of acting head of state.
 Rei was supported by the surviving members of the Tief's government in Sweden.
-Rei was the last Estonian envoy in Moscow before the Soviet annexation and had managed to escape from Moscow through Riga to Stockholm in June 1940.
+Rei was the last Estonian envoy in Moscow before the Soviet annexation and had managed to escape from Moscow to Stockholm through Riga in June 1940.

 On 12 January 1953, the Estonian Government in Exile was appointed in Oslo, Norway.